 Your old photos are in danger--danger of fading away, danger of being forgotten, and danger of being lost or damaged in a natural disaster.
 Photo scanning with ScanCafe can save them, safely and affordably:

-Chances are, your old photos are some of most precious things you have (we know: one of our customers wrote us once to tell us that the only thing she carried out of her home during a wildfire was her ScanCafe DVD!).
-So when you send your photos off for photo scanning, you expect them to be treated carefully.
-That's why, at ScanCafe, we handle your photos by hand, in every respect.
-To start with, we scan them one at a time, without the use of auto-fed scanning machines that can mangle your photos.
+We know that your old photos are some of the most precious things you have (one of our customers wrote us once to tell us that the only thing she carried out of her home during a wildfire was her ScanCafe USB!).
+And the only reliable way to preserve these priceless memories is to convert your old photos to digital.

-Essentially every image we receive requires some correction for the effects of time.
+Essentially every photo we receive requires some correction for the effects of time.
 Photos on display are particularly subject to fading, and even those hidden away in photo albums are subject to color shifts (unless stored in subzero conditions), both from time and from possible reaction to the photo album itself.
 We routinely carry out the following fixes to make your digitized photos look their best.

 We use top-rated Epson 4490 flatbed scanners.